joergschwarzwaelder/hhc2023/Objective-11/README.md

 ![gap](https://github.com/joergschwarzwaelder/hhc2023/blob/main/Objective-11/gap.png)

-So the idea was to modify the X position of the game character in the backup, to that after a restore the gap was passed.
+So the idea was to modify the X position of the game character in a saved game, to that after a restore the gap was passed.
 After several tests it was found, that the X position is stored in byte position `0x4432` (low) and `0x4433` (high) of the backup.
-If the game gets backed up in the screen where the character stand in front of the gap (to have the right scene), the "high" position can be changed to `0x40`.
+If the game gets saved in the screen where the character is positioned in front of the gap (to have the right scene), the "high" position can be changed to `0x40`.
 After a [restore](https://github.com/joergschwarzwaelder/hhc2023/blob/main/Objective-11/game0.sgm) , the game character is on the right of the gap.

 **Answer: !tom+elf!**

 **Achievement: Game Cartridges: Vol 3**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcyNTAyNjEyMiwtMTY1NjY0NzY1NCwtMj
+eyJoaXN0b3J5IjpbLTExNDE4NDUyODksLTE2NTY2NDc2NTQsLT
-U1Njk1MDQ2LC0yMDEwMTkyNjNdfQ==
+I1NTY5NTA0NiwtMjAxMDE5MjYzXX0=
 -->